 - 110. West Face and Boland complain of statements made in letters sent by Catalyst to its investors on August 14, 2017 (the "August 14 Investor Letter") and March 19, 2018 (the "March 19 Investor Letter") (collectively, the "Investor Letters"). - 111.
 Specifically, the statements complained about in the August 14 Investor Letter addressed the short-selling attack against Callidus.
 It had been the subject of a short-selling attack that had a significant and material impact on its share price.

-Catalyst received information that Callidus and Glassman were targeted by a group, including Boland of West Face, acting in concert to short-sell Callidus stock and spread false rumours in the marketplace.

-- 112. Pursuant to its obligations, Catalyst is required to inform its investors of material information concerning the short-selling attack.
+Catalyst received information that Callidus and Glassman were targeted by a group, including Boland of West Face, acting in concert to short-sell Callidus stock and spread false rumours in the marketplace. - 112.
+Pursuant to its obligations, Catalyst is required to inform its investors of material information concerning the short-selling attack.
 The statements contained in the August 14 Investor Letter were not made with malice with the intent to injure West Face or Boland.
 Rather, these statements were made in the course of discharging Catalyst's duty to keep its investors informed of material information concerning the company and are protected by the defence of qualified privilege. - 113.
 The statements made in the August 14 Investor Letter that West Face and Boland complain about are also protected by the public interest responsible communication defence. - 114.
-The statements made in the August 14 Investor Letter that are opinion constitute fair comment, made in good faith and without malice, on matters of public interest. - 115.
-The matters addressed in the March 19 Investor Letter concern both the Moyse Action and the VimpelCom Action, and the information discovered from former West Face employees that are material to those Actions. - 116.
-The March 19 Investor Letter accurately set outs the information obtained from West Face former employees, including information that:
+The statements made in the August 14 Investor Letter that are opinion constitute fair comment, made in good faith and without malice, on matters of public interest.

-- (a) inside information about the Wind negotiations was improperly communicated to members of the Consortium during the period of Catalyst's exclusivity and confidentiality; - (b) West Face had indeed received confidential information about the Wind transaction that it was not entitled to have; and - (c) the deal with the Consortium was "polluted" and that the Consortium had benefited from inside information about Catalyst's confidential bid. - 117.
+- 115. The matters addressed in the March 19 Investor Letter concern both the Moyse Action and the VimpelCom Action, and the information discovered from former West Face employees that are material to those Actions. - 116.
+The March 19 Investor Letter accurately set outs the information obtained from West Face former employees, including information that: - inside information about the Wind negotiations was improperly communicated to members of the Consortium during the period of Catalyst's exclusivity and confidentiality; - (b) West Face had indeed received confidential information about the Wind transaction that it was not entitled to have; and - (c) the deal with the Consortium was "polluted" and that the Consortium had benefited from inside information about Catalyst's confidential bid. - 117.
 The statements contained in the March 19 Investor Letter that West Face and Boland complain about are protected by the defence of qualified privilege. - 118.
 The statements contained in the March 19 Investor Letter that West Face and Boland complain about are also protected by the public interest responsible communication defence. - 119.
-The statements made in the March 19 Investor Letter that are opinion constitute fair comment, made in good faith and without malice, on matters of public interest. - 120.
-The Catalyst Defendants deny that the Investor Letters caused West Face or Boland any damages whatsoever as a result of their publication.
+The statements made in the March 19 Investor Letter that are opinion constitute fair comment, made in good faith and without malice, on matters of public interest.